Unraveling the Legacy of Intergenerational Trauma

 Therapy can help you process your intergenerational trauma - reach out

 Recognizing that you carry around stories, beliefs, and burdens that are not yours is a powerful first step.
-Through therapy, you can begin to unpack the stories and explore how they’ve impacted your life and your relationship.
-Therapy will also allow you to grieve what may have been lost, and will also give you a chance to consider the resilience that runs through your family story.
+Through therapy, you can begin to unpack the stories and explore how they’ve impacted your life and your relationships.
+Therapy will also allow you to grieve what may have been lost, and will also give you a chance to value the resilience that likely runs through your family story.

 About the Author

 Maya is a music therapist and psychotherapist in NYC and online throughout New York State.
-She has a particular passion for helping those who have experienced intergenerational trauma learn to unpack family stories and secrets, unravel the sticky legacies, and reconnect with resilience and momentum.
+She has a particular passion for helping those who have experienced intergenerational trauma learn to unpack family stories and secrets, unravel painful legacies, and reconnect with resilience and momentum.

 You don’t have to stay stuck - it’s time to reclaim your rhythm.